GWR Swindon Class

+The Great Western Railway Swindon Class were 14 broad gauge 0-6-0 locomotives built for goods train work.
+The first entered service in 1866 and the last was withdrawn in 1892.
+They were sold to the Bristol and Exeter Railway in the 1870s but returned to the Great Western Railway in 1876 when the companies were amalgamated.

+History

-The Great Western Railway Swindon Class were broad gauge 0-6-0 locomotives built for goods train work.
-This class entered service between November 1865 and March 1866, and were withdrawn between June 1887 and the end of the GWR broad gauge in May 1892.
+The locomotives entered service between November 1865 and March 1866, and were withdrawn between June 1887 and the end of the GWR broad gauge in May 1892.
 The entire class was sold to the Bristol and Exeter Railway between July 1872 and September 1874 and were numbered 96-109, but returned to the GWR when that railway and the B&ER amalgamated on 1 January 1876.
 The locomotives were then renumbered 2077-2090; their names were not restored.
+The first locomotives was withdrawn in 1887 but one remained in service until the end of the broad gauge in 1892.